GRC-SummerSchool/learn-python/Day2/Loops.md

     # Oops!
 I forgot to add one!
 ```

-It's always useful to know ahead of time how to stop your code from running if this
+It's always useful to know ahead of time how to stop your code from running if this happens!
+In PyCharm you can click
-happens!
+the stop sign button end execution.

 ### Exercise